Dorukuz/Discord-Token-Generator/README.md

 MailVerified Token Generator Prices Have Dropped!
 - Source Code: $100
 - Lifetime EXE: $20
 Contact me!
-Definitely Not Dorukuz#1315
+"Definitely Not Dorukuz#1315"

 ✅ (30 ⭐ for Free Capthca Bypass)  working on it